pawel-kow/DockerBackupRestore/README.md

 ## Features

--   **Complete Container Backup**: Creates a backup of the container's image using `docker commit` and `docker save`.
+-   **Complete Container Backup**: Creates a backup of the container's image using `docker commit` and saves it as a compressed (`.tar.gz`) archive.
 -   **Full Volume Backup**: Identifies all named volumes attached to a container and archives their contents into individual `.tar.gz` files.
+-   **Organized Structure**: All volume backups are neatly stored in a dedicated `volumes/` subdirectory to prevent naming conflicts.
 -   **Configuration Save**: Saves the container's full configuration (from `docker inspect`) into a `container_config.json` file for perfect restoration.
 -   **Automated Restore**: The restore script reads the backup directory and automatically:
     -   Loads the container image.
-    -   Restores all volume data into new Docker volumes.
+    -   Restores all volume data into new Docker volumes from the `volumes/` subdirectory.
     -   Recreates the container with its **original name** and configuration.
 -   **Intelligent Checks**:
     -   Checks for dependencies like `jq`.